 Additional completion requirements

-Students are required to undertake a portion of the course via a block and/or limited attendance mode delivery.
-Students not resident in the Townsville region are required to arrange accommodation at their own expense.
+Candidates are required to undertake a portion of the course via a block and/or limited attendance mode delivery.
+Candidates not resident in the Townsville region are required to arrange accommodation at their own expense.

 Upon successful completion of the Master of Nursing (Nurse Practitioner), graduates will be able to: